Data Usage Policy

 - Users who wish to publish the results derived from GUVI data are encouraged to offer co-authorship to the PI or his/her designated team member.
 Co-authorship may be declined but serves to provide some assurance that the GUVI data is valid and trusted.
 Appropriate acknowledgement to institutions, personnel, and funding agencies are encouraged to be given.

 - Users are encouraged to heed the caveats of investigators as to the interpretation and limitations of GUVI data, error estimates, and data products.
 Investigators supplying data or models may recommend that such caveats be published, even if co-authorship is declined.
 Data and model version numbers are encouraged to also be specified to ensure provenance of the GUVI data.

 - Pre-prints of publications and conference abstracts are encouraged to be widely distributed to interested parties within the mission and related projects.

 All users should include an acknowledgement of the source of the GUVI data similar to:

 The GUVI data used here are provided through support from the NASA MO&DA program.
 The GUVI instrument was designed and built by The Aerospace Corporation and The Johns Hopkins University.
-The Principal Investigator is Dr. Andrew B. Christensen and the Chief Scientist and co-PI is Dr. Larry J. Paxton.
+The Principal Investigator is Dr. Larry J. Paxton.